Student Financial Management Center

 Counseling center locations

-The Office of Financial Aid provides four counseling and information centers to prospective and enrolled students.
+Four financial counseling and information centers are available to prospective and enrolled students.
 You may visit the offices in person or submit a written request to receive printed information.

 Monroe Park Campus

 Phone: (804) 828-6669

 College of Health Professions, School of Nursing and School of Pharmacy

 VMI Building, Room 334